pakut2/Weather-App/README.md

-A simple weather app using openweathermap api.
+# A simple weather app using openweathermap API.